Back to National Guide

 Hiring a Licensed Plasterer in QLD

 In Queensland, the QBCC (Queensland Building and Construction Commission) administers trade licences.
 The relevant class for rendering is Plastering Solid.
 A QBCC licence is required for work over $3,300 (including GST).
+You can verify any licence on the QBCC licensee register.

-• Verify public liability insurance
+• Public liability insurance

 How We Calculate